 Guests who were able to be seen and heard at first but started to present audio or video issues may be experiencing these issues due to unstable network connection and limited computer processing (CPU) and graphics processing (GPU) conditions, which prevent them from having a smooth Green Room experience.

-This article lists the issues a guest may experience and steps to diagnose and troubleshoot
+This article lists the issues a guest may experience and steps to diagnose and troubleshoot this issue.

 Audio is desynchronized, cut off, chopped, or robotic